-Course Title: Advanced Game Development (Spring Semester)
+Course Title:Advanced Game Development (Spring Semester)Grade:10-12 (may count as a Science elective credit)Texts Used:N/A

 Students will apply their programming, gaming development, and game design skills to gaming.
 Students will learn to use Blender or other products to create objects that could eventually be used in Unity for gaming programs.
 Students will run created objects in other products and then can move them through Mixamo to add animation and rigor.
 Planning and design will be learned, as well as storyboarding and flowcharting.
 Students will use Visual Studio C# to create scripts.
 Some light physics will be used/learned.
 This course is project-based.